Teacher - Ms. Jenny Smith

 Teacher – Mrs. Stacy Prince

 Hello and thank you for visiting the Immanuel Lutheran School Technology page!
-We are thrilled to offer 70 minutes of computer time to all students.
+We are thrilled to offer 70 minutes of computer time each week to all students.
 As the technology instructor, I look forward to bringing students further into the ever-changing digital world through Christ-centered instruction.
 Though technology is an integral part of today’s society, it is first and foremost a gift from God.

 We at ILS are excited to be continuing our technology curriculum called Beyond Technology Education.
 This curriculum will teach and build skills in word processing, power point, research, and other presentation models.
 We continue our use of Google Classroom to complete our technology projects.
 I work closely with classroom teachers in each grade to use age appropriate technology as part of their daily classroom lessons as well as for specific projects throughout the year.